AuxXxilium/AuxXxilium/README.md

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced hardwaresupport, addons, guided (semi-automated) installation and more.
 Multiple customization options are built-in.
 It is modified to run on different hardware (More informations in wiki).

 * Arc and DSM are independent from each other!
 Arc is a Boothelper for DSM.
+* Commercial use is not permitted and strictly forbidden!!!
+* DSM and all Parts of it are under Copyright / Ownership by Synology Inc.

 * Arc is based on full DSM and not vDSM.
+* Any user-specific custom modification of the tested & prebuilt bootloader images could potentially cause irreversible data destruction.
+* I'm not responsibly liable for damage or personal loss of any types.
+* The project with its affiliation is released for educational and learning purpose only.

 * The Loader is free and will be free forever!
 If you paid for it to an suspicious person, i can't help you.
 Because i'm not connected to them!
 I don't want to make money with this Project.
-* Commercial use is not permitted and strictly forbidden!!!
-* DSM and all Parts of it are under Copyright / Ownership by Synology Inc.

-Any user-specific custom modification of the tested & prebuilt bootloader images could potentially cause irreversible data destruction.
-I'm not responsibly liable for damage or personal loss of any types.
-The project with its affiliation is released for educational and learning purpose only.

 ## Arc Loader Project